benko/amq-openshift/README.md

 $ oc create -f amq-svc-account.json
 ```

-### Edit and create the two brokers:
+### edit and create the two brokers

-Edit the deployment configurations in amq-incoming.json and amq-outgoing.json.
+Edit the deployment configurations in `amq-incoming.json` and `amq-outgoing.json`.

 * option 1: use DNS for resolving service endpoints
     (replace "`<project-name>`" with the actual project name)